vggls/NN_from_scratch/README.md

 - ( **to be added in the future** )
 In order to use the network in more complicated cases we will :
-1. Reformulate the "backpropagation" method so that a regularizer term can also be considered for the network training (the regularizer choice will be optional for the user)
+1. Reformulate the "backpropagation" method so that a **regularizer term** can also be considered for the network training (the regularizer choice will be optional for the user)
-2. Build a separate class for optimizers and make the network class a child-class of the optimizers class.
+2. Build a separate **class for optimizers** and make the network class a child-class of the optimizers class.
 In that way we will be able to consider more optimizers for training.
+Potential additional optimizers include **Adam** and **Momentum Gradient Descent**.